eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/sorting-and-searching.md

 {% cite algorithm-design-manual -l 120 %}

-The base case for merge sort is when the array element is one (hence sorted) {% cite algorithm-design-manual -l 120 %}.
+The base case for `Mergesort` is when the array length is 1 (hence sorted) {% cite algorithm-design-manual -l 120 %}.

 `Merge` works by comparing the first element of each sorted list.
-The smallest of the two is selected, and added to a target array.
-This process continues until one array is empty, and all items from the other array can be added to the target array {% cite algorithm-design-manual -l 120 %}.
+The smallest of the two is selected and added to a target array.
+This process continues until one array is empty, meaning all items from the other array can be added to the target array {% cite algorithm-design-manual -l 120 %}.

-The number of elements in each subproblem are halved on each level, and the number of halves until reaching 1 element is $$\lg_2 n$$.
-Because recursion goes $$\lg n$$ levels deep, and linear work is done per level, the total running time is $$O(n\log n)$$ {% cite algorithm-design-manual -l 122 %}.

 Merging two arrays like this uses a third array to store the results, which must be the size of both arrays.
 Thus, the space complexity of merge sort is $$O(n)$$ {% cite algorithm-design-manual -l 122 %}.

 _Note: It's possible to implement merge sort in an array without using much extra storage (see Kronrod's algorithm) {% cite algorithm-design-manual -l 138 %}._

+Merge sort runs in $$O(n\log n)$$ {% cite algorithm-design-manual -l 122 %} in the worst-case.

 The following code implements merge sort: